On pseudoeffective cones of projective bundles and volume function: Introduction

 \section{Introduction}

-In the last few decades, a number of notions of positivity have been used to understand the geometry of the higher dimensional projective varieties.
-A fundamental invariant of a smooth irreducible projective variety $X$ is the closure of the cone generated by effective $\mathbb{R}$-divisors on $X$, called as pseudo-effective cone of $X$ and denoted by $\overline{\Eff}^1(X)$, which play a very crucial role in this understanding.
-The interior of $\overline{\Eff}^1(X)$ is called Big cone of $X$, and its element are called as big divisors.
-Most of the developments in this direction has been successfully summarized in \cite{L1}, \cite{L2}.
+A fundamental invariant of a smooth irreducible projective variety $X$ is the closure of the cone generated by effective divisors on $X$, called the pseudo-effective cone of $X$ and denoted by $\overline{\Eff}^1(X)$.
+This invariant plays a very crucial role in the understanding the geometry of the higher dimensional projective varieties.
+The interior of $\overline{\Eff}^1(X)$ is called Big cone of $X$, and its elements are called big divisors.

-In his paper \cite{Miy87}, Yoichi Miyaoka initiated the study of nef and effective divisors on a projective bundle $\mathbb{P}(E)$ over a smooth irreducible curve $C$ in characteristics 0, where $E$ is any rank $r$ vector bundle on $C$, and gives a numerical criterion for semi-stability of $E$ in terms of nefness of the normalized hyperplane class $\lambda_E$ on $\mathbb{P}(E)$.
-More generally, in \cite{Fu}, the cone of effective $k$-cycles in $\mathbb{P}(E)$ over an irreducible curve $C$ is described in terms of the numerical data appearing in Harder-Narasimhan filtration of the bundle $E$, which generalizes Miyaoka's result in the semistable case.
-Later the pseudo-effective cone of the Grassmannian bundle Gr$_s(E)$ parametrizing all the $s$ dimensional quotients of the fibres of $E$ where $1 \leq s \leq r-1$, has been studied in \cite{B-H-P}.
-However, in most of these cases, the Picard number of the space $X$ is 2, and hence the pseudo-effective cones of divisors are finite polyhedra (see \cite{Fu}) generated by two extremal rays in a two dimensional space.
-When the Picard number is at least 3, there are very few examples where the pseudo-effective cones are computed.
-Recently, the pseudo-effective cones of the fiber product $\mathbb{P}(F)_C\times_C\mathbb{P}_C(E)$ of two projective bundles over a smooth irreducible complex projective curve $C$ is computed in a different context in \cite{M21}, which has Picard number 3.
+Miyaoka \cite{Miy87} computed the cones of nef and effective divisors of a projective bundle $\mathbb{P}_C(E)$ over a smooth irreducible projective curve $C$ in characteristics 0, where $E$ is any rank $r$ vector bundle on $C$, and gives a numerical criterion for semi-stability of $E$ in terms of nefness of the normalized hyperplane class $\lambda_E$ on $\mathbb{P}_C(E)$.
+More generally, in \cite{Fu}, the cone of effective $k$-cycles in $\mathbb{P}_C(E)$ over an irreducible curve $C$ is described in terms of the numerical data appearing in Harder-Narasimhan filtration of the bundle $E$, which generalizes Miyaoka's result in the semistable case.
+However, in these cases, the Picard number of the projective bundle $\mathbb{P}_C(E)$ is 2, and hence the pseudo-effective cones of divisors are finite polyhedra generated by two extremal rays in a two dimensional real vector space.
+When the Picard number is at least 3, the pseudo-effective cones are not necessarily polyhedra.
+Recently, the pseudo-effective cones of divisors of the fiber product $\mathbb{P}_C(F)\times_C\mathbb{P}_C(E)$ of two projective bundles over a smooth irreducible complex projective curve $C$ which has Picard number 3 are computed in \cite{M21}.
+It turns out that the pseudo-effective cones $\overline{\Eff}^1\bigl(\mathbb{P}_C(F)\times_C\mathbb{P}_C(E)\bigr)$ are finite polyhedra.
+In this article, our first observation is the following. \begin{thm} Let $E$ be a slope semistable vector bundle of rank $r$ on a smooth irreducible complex projective variety $X$ such that $c_2\bigl(\End(E)\bigr) = 2rc_2(E)-(r-1)c^2_1(E) = 0 \in H^4(X,\mathbb{Q})$.
+Then